2026 Pricing Data

 Does insurance cover rotator cuff surgery?

 Rotator Cuff Surgery is usually covered by insurance.
 Covered when conservative treatment (PT, injections) fails.
 Requires MRI documentation of tear.
-Always verify with your specific plan before scheduling.
+Pre-authorization letters from your insurer are the definitive source for your specific coverage.

 What's the cheapest state for rotator cuff surgery?